-- Development methodology: covering from the taking of requirements to the testing and acceptance by the business unit with the main objective of ensuring that the systems behave as they have been defined; - Flows of review and approval of the specifications and documentation on the design of applications, changes to programs and systems, as well as the assignment of points of access to the information; - Monitoring of the availability of systems and applications, the integrity of the data exchanged between the relevant applications as well as the security events; - Segregation of functions based on an incompatibility matrix, supervised by the persons responsible for the different business processes; - Recovery plan in a secondary location for the relevant systems; - Policy on the use of the information systems.
+- Development methodology: covering from the taking of requirements to the testing and acceptance by the business unit, it has the main objective of ensuring that the systems behave as they have been defined; - Flows of review and approval of the specifications and documentation on the design of applications, changes to programs and systems, as well as the assignment of points of access to the information; - Monitoring of the availability of systems and applications, the integrity of the data exchanged between the relevant applications as well as the security events; - Segregation of functions based on an incompatibility matrix, supervised by the persons responsible for the different business processes; - Recovery plan in a secondary location for the relevant systems; - Policy on the use of the information systems.

-The management of the information security and associated technological assets, as well as the responsibility, in the environment of IT processes, for compliance with regulations and the maintenance of the privacy of the data of clients, employees and donors is a responsibility of the following authorities:
+The management of the information security and associated technological assets, as well as the responsibility, in the environment of IT processes, for compliance with regulations is a responsibility of the following bodies:

-- IT Risk Committee: It regularly analyses the different reports on risks, incidents and regulatory changes and proposes the action plans it considers appropriate in order to protect the information assets and to reach and maintain the desired level of security;
+- IT Risk and Security Committee: It regularly analyses the different reports on risks, incidents and regulatory changes and proposes the action plans it considers appropriate in order to protect the information assets and to reach and maintain the desired level of security.
+It also coordinates the different activities related to the implementation of the proposed action plans. - IT Risk Management Function: Its main mission is to analyse the risks of the different processes, systems and applications and maintain them at levels accepted by the Company, developing and coordinating the implementation of controls, where applicable;

-- -IT Security Committee: It coordinates the different activities related to the implementation of the proposed action plans. - IT Risk Management Function: Its main mission is to analyze the risks of the different processes, systems and applications and maintain them at levels accepted by the Company, developing and coordinating the implementation of controls, where applicable; - IT Security Function: It defines the policies, manages vulnerabilities and coordinates the implementation of the security program in IT infrastructures. - F.3.3 Policies and procedures of internal control intended to oversee the management of activities sub-contracted to third parties, as well as those aspects of evaluation, calculation or valuation entrusted to independent experts, which may have a material impact on the financial statements.
+- IT Security Function: It defines the policies, manages vulnerabilities and coordinates the implementation of the security program in IT infrastructures. - F.3.3 POLICIES AND PROCEDURES OF INTERNAL CONTROL INTENDED TO OVERSEE THE MANAGEMENT OF ACTIVITIES SUB-CONTRACTED TO THIRD PARTIES, AS WELL AS THOSE ASPECTS OF EVALUATION, CALCULATION OR VALUATION ENTRUSTED TO INDEPENDENT EXPERTS, WHICH MAY HAVE A MATERIAL IMPACT ON THE FINANCIAL STATEMENTS.